-In the previous post you saw how to create a Microsoft Translator widget, customize it and put it on your web site.
-As part of this process you saw how to enable your readership as a community to help enhance the translations on your page.
-In this article, you’ll go step-by-step through the workflow of using the collaborative translations, including how to invite new members, and how to assign different members to different roles and responsibilities.
+In this article, you’ll go step-by-step through the workflow of using the Community Translation feature, including how to invite new members, and how to assign different members to different roles and responsibilities.

 When you select the Dashboard, you’ll be given a dialog with two tabs, one to Manage Translators and one to Manage Translations.
 The Manage Translators is selected by default, and it allows you to invite people to your site and operate on the site in different roles.
 Here you can see I am inviting a user at ‘email@example.com’ to join me on the site, and help me to improve the translations.
 I’ve set her to be a translator.

 When I click ‘Send Invitation’, she’ll be added to the list on the right hand side and her role will be visible as 'Translator’.